Long-form guide (current reference)

 Part VIII: Practical rollout recommendations for institutions

-- Re-check the official NIH and eRA pages quarterly.
-The implementation timeline already changed once, and NIH has not yet published the final warning-to-error date.
+5. Re-check the official NIH and eRA pages quarterly.
+The implementation timeline has changed more than once, and form-directory pages may lag the central NIH hub.

 Selected official references used for this refresh